Yash-Bandal/DeltaX-Bootcamp/04_Intermediate_CSharp/01_Notes/01_Classes/06_Access_Modifiers.md

 <br>

-## Using fields instead of properties
+## Using fields instead of properties 🏷️

-Public fields cannot perform validation or enforce business rules.
+Public fields cannot _perform validation_ or enforce business rules.

 Properties provide controlled access and are preferred in most scenarios.